Thinking With Somebody Else's Head

 Silencing the Accuser - Ep 8 - Therapeutic Theology Series

 Dr. Keppe has said many times over the more than 2 decades I've been here in Brazil studying and working with him that no one is good alone.
-That means we act from influencers in our lives -- and I don't mean to social media kind.
+That means we act from influencers in our lives -- and I don't mean the social media kind.
 Friends and family, lovers and mentors, teachers and priests and padres -- all have had their positive effect on us.

 And then, since we're dealing with theology in this series, we have to consider the influence of spiritual forces, too.
 Those transcendental bodies, like guardian angels and souls that have passed on but reach back through the ether to inspire and direct us.